By Way of Preface

 NB.
 One of the first and in many ways still the finest recording.
 Fast and furious, but also elegant, insightful and throbbing with passion.
 Excellent early stereo.
 Choir almost perfect, tenor not so much.

 NB.
 Another fast-paced, barn-storming performance, less incandescent and more refined than Horenstein’s, but equally compelling.
-The sound is a roughe early in the best traditions of EMI from the 1950s.
+The sound is a rough early stereo in the best traditions of EMI from the late 1950s.
 Not the greatest choir and tenor, either.
 Beecham’s Orpheus is hysterical and quite dispesanble.
 Psalm XIII is sung in English, but it’s a grand performance.
 As the rest amply proves, Constantin Silvestri is justly forgotten.

 NB.
 Certainly better, brisker and tauter, than the Boston remake (1976).
 Very clean if not very spacious sound.
 Superb choir and tenor.

 NB.
 Restrained and refined performance, surprisingly convincing.
 Excellent, fairly early stereo sound.
-Great bonus tracks: both Episodes from Lenau’s Faust, including the seldom-heard quiet ending for Mephisto Waltz No. 1, and Hunnenschlacht.
+Great bonus tracks: both Episodes from Lenau’s Faust, including the seldom-heard quiet ending of Mephisto Waltz No. 1, and Hunnenschlacht.

 Jascha Horenstein (live)